 I’ve known Rich Westley for around a decade now.
 Rich is one of the founder members of Reverend and the Makers.
 He was drummer with the band from 2005 to 2008, and we were both part of that ‘small world Sheffield’ scene.
 Since then, Rich has always followed my work and we’ve kept in touch.
 I’m a huge admirer of drummers and within that talent pool, Rich is a brilliant musician.
-He still plays in bands – International Teachers of Pop and Moonlandinz – and also runs a percussion school called Bang the Drums.
-So, when Rich asked if we could collaborate on a creative photography project, I was really keen.
+He still plays in bands – International Teachers of Pop and Moonlandingz – and also runs a percussion school called Bang the Drums.

-When Rich was 15, he was given a Gene Krupa CD called Compact Jazz.
-He loved it and 30 or so years later, it’s Gene Krupa that has inspired him to embark on this latest project.
+Reviewing pictures following a recent session with the band, we spotted a kind of strobe effect in a couple of the shots .
+The pictures reminded Rich of one of his childhood heroes, Gene Krupa.
 “I remember seeing an article in a drum magazine about Krupa,” he recalls.
-“There was a series of photographs of him playing a snare drum and that amazing effect created by multiple exposures.
-I loved it and really wanted to recreate this imagery.”
-The photographs Rich is referring to were taken by the legendary Gjon Mili who.
+“There was a series of photographs of him playing a snare drum and that amazing effect created by multiple exposures.”
+The photographs Rich is referring to were taken by the legendary Gjon Mili.
 Back in the 1940s, he applied a similar experimental treatment in photographing prominent figures of that era.
 Pablo Picasso, Alfred Hitchcock, Sammy Davis Junior are amongst these iconic portraits.
 So…our mission.
-To see what we could do between us, with 21st century technology.
+To see what we could do between us, with 21st century technology, to recreate the effect.

 My normal Nikon flash didn’t offer the functionality we needed for repeat imagery so I did a bit of research and ordered a Nikon Speedlight SB-5000.